diegomarin28/sistema-parents-break/README.md

 5. In `index.html`, swap `SUPABASE_URL` / `SUPABASE_KEY` for your project's values.
 The publishable/anon key is meant to be public client-side; the security boundary is RLS, not the key.
 6. Open `index.html` directly in a browser, or point GitHub Pages at the repo root for a stable URL.

-## Demo

-*(Add screenshots or a short screen recording here — login screen, the RRHH pipeline board, and the Familias margin view are the three that tell the story fastest.)*

 ## What I'd change next